-The following shows error codes of Standard Extension.
-Main error codes from 0 to -255 are error codes compatible with T-Kernel and have the same meaning as those for T-Kernel.
-Error codes from -256 and later are error codes unique for Standard Extension.
+The following shows error codes of AMP TKSE.
+Main error codes from 0 to -255 are error codes compatible with T-Kernel and have the same meaning as those for AMP T-Kernel.
+Error codes from -256 and downward are error codes unique to Standard Extension.
+There is no error code unique to AMP TKSE.